 Satisfactory

-Review indicates implementation of a well-conceived and balanced staffing strategy throughout the assessment period and demonstrates the qualifications of the technical staff.
+Review demonstrates implementation of a well-conceived and balanced staffing strategy throughout the assessment period and demonstrates that technical staff are trained and qualified.
 This performance is indicated by the presence of most of the following features:

-There is a balance in staffing the licensing and inspection programs.
+There is sufficient and balanced staffing in all aspects of the materials program.

 There are few, if any, vacancies, especially at the senior-level positions.

-There is prompt management attention and review, such as development of a corrective action plan to address problems in high rates of attrition or positions being vacant for extended periods.
+There is prompt management attention and review, such as development of a corrective action plan to address problems in high rates of attrition, positions being vacant for extended periods, and succession planning and knowledge transfer.

-Qualification criteria for hiring new technical staff are established and are being followed.
-(Staff would normally be expected to have bachelor's degrees or equivalent training in the physical and/or life sciences.
-Senior personnel should have additional training and experience in radiation protection commensurate with the types of licenses they issue or inspect.)
+Qualification criteria for hiring new technical staff are established, implemented, and documented.
+Staff would normally be expected to have bachelor's degrees in the physical and/or life sciences (or equivalent documented training and/or experience).
+Senior personnel should have additional training and experience in radiation protection commensurate with the types of licenses they issue or inspect.

 License reviewers and inspectors are trained and qualified in a reasonable time period.
-For the regions, this means there has been, and continues to be, a clear effort to adhere to the requirements and conditions specified in NRC Inspection Manual, Chapter 1246, and the applicable qualifications journals, or to receive equivalent training elsewhere.
-For the Agreement States, equivalent requirements should be in place and followed.
+There should be a focused and continuous effort to adhere to the requirements and conditions specified in IMC 1248, and the applicable qualifications journals, or to receive equivalent training elsewhere.
+For the Agreement States, compatible requirements should be in place and followed.

 Management commitment to training is clearly evident.